auto3000/pedalpi-dev-platform/README.md

 Prerequisites:
 a.
 Install Docker software from your Linux distribution (example on Ubuntu, Debian: 'sudo apt-get install docker.io' on the console)
 b.
 Close all sound applications on your machines to free-up the sound card.
 c.
-User would be in UNIX groups 'audio' and 'docker'.
+User would be in UNIX groups 'audio' and 'docker' with 'sudo adduser

 1. Download the latest release from page [Releases](https://github.com/auto3000/pedalpi-dev-platform/releases)
 2. Configure Docker with pedalpii image: